pmtam-sl/PolicyLapse_Analysis/README.md

 - `code.rmd/`: Includes RMarkdown scripts for each part of the analysis.
   - `PolicyLapse_LR.Rmd`: Rmd for logistic regression analysis.
   - `PolicyLapse_EDA.Rmd`: Rmd for Exploratory Data Analysis.
-  - `PolicyLapse_Prediction.Rmd`: Code for building predictive models using TidyMode.
+  - `PolicyLapse_Prediction.Rmd`: Code for building predictive models using `tidymodels`.
 - `reports/`: Includes HTML generated reports for each part of the analysis
 - `README.md`: This file.